gautham-umasankar/Ising_model/README.md

 # Ising_model
 Python implementation of Metropolis Monte Carlo Methods to find the ground states of Ising Hamiltonians.
-There are codes to solve the Number Partioning Problem (NP-complete)
+Contains heuristics to solve the Number Partioning Problem (NP-complete) and the Max-cut problem for graphs with non-negatively weighted edges.
+An implementation on GPUs is also being developed.
+Future implementations of Coherent Ising Machines on Optical setups and related codes for controlling the hardware will be uploaded here.